Learn how to shoot professional cinematic iPhone video with your iPhone and my FiLMiC Pro Tutorial. Tips for exposure, color, and manual control.

-We don’t want the brightness (luminance) levels changing all over the place during a shot.
+You don’t want the brightness (luminance) levels changing all over the place during your shot.
 It looks unnatural, and is one of the first dead-giveaways of amateur video.
-What we want is to set the exposure correctly for each shot, and have it stay constant while recording.
+Instead, you want to set the exposure correctly for each shot, and lock it so it stays fixed while recording.

-This also means we can color correct each shot easily afterwards, and match it with every other shot in the edit.
+This also makes it possible to color correct each shot easily afterwards.
 It’s almost impossible to color correct a shot when the levels are changing dynamically.